 B.C. has several species of deer, both native and exotic, living throughout the province.
 Black-tailed deer live mostly along the coast, while Mule deer and White-tailed deer live inland.
-Exotic species like Fallow deer and Sitka deer were introduced decades ago to some small islands for the purpose of hunting or deer farming, which is no longer practised in the province.
+Exotic species like Fallow deer and Sitka deer were introduced decades ago to some small islands for the purpose of hunting or deer farming, which is no longer practiced in the province.

 Urban deer have become a controversial issue in many communities.
 Many municipalities have been tasked with local wildlife management, although wildlife is generally managed by the provincial government.
 Problems with deer are often related to eating gardens, interactions with pets and vehicle collisions.
 This leads people to think deer are overabundant, but this may or may not be true.

 Questions to ask about deer in your community:

 - Is there an actual or perceived overabundance of deer?